 Choosing Only by Diameter

 Diameter is important, but it is not enough.
-Flute design, longueur de coupe, revêtement, end type, and machining method also affect performance.
+Flute design, longueur de coupe, revêtement, type de fin, and machining method also affect performance.

 Using the Same Tool for Roughing and Finishing